-The Social Security Administration calculates disability payments on a case-by-case basis.
-The total amount you can receive monthly relies on a formula that includes your average earnings over the course of your lifetime.
+The Social Security Administration calculates Disability payments on a case-by-case basis.
+The total amount you can receive monthly relies on a formula that includes your average earnings throughout your lifetime.

 You can learn more about your benefit amount by using the Social Security Administration’s benefit calculators.